hallpaz/3dsystems20/docs/index.md

 > # Note that normalizing the target mesh, speeds up the optimization but is not necessary!

-If this is really true, it seem
+If this is really true, it seems that the impact on speed is huge, since we added 400 iterations

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk4NzUwODQ0NiwtMTI1MTE5OTA1Myw5Mj
+eyJoaXN0b3J5IjpbLTEzODIyNTAzMzgsLTEyNTExOTkwNTMsOT
-cwMTEyODQsLTEyODQ5OTAzMzQsMTc0MTQzMTgwNSwtMTE3NDIz
+I3MDExMjg0LC0xMjg0OTkwMzM0LDE3NDE0MzE4MDUsLTExNzQy
-OTUzMSwtMTQzNDQxMDYzNCwtNTQyNDg2MzExLC0xMzgxNTcwND
+Mzk1MzEsLTE0MzQ0MTA2MzQsLTU0MjQ4NjMxMSwtMTM4MTU3MD
-MxLDE0MjY0NTY2OSwtMTYwNTE2MTE0OCwtMTkzODUzMDM5OCwx
+QzMSwxNDI2NDU2NjksLTE2MDUxNjExNDgsLTE5Mzg1MzAzOTgs
-MTkyNjA1NzE1XX0=
+MTE5MjYwNTcxNV19
 -->